 The Center for Career and Professional Success specializes in resume preparation for the internship or job search.
 For assistance preparing a CV or resume for graduate or professional school admissions, contact Career Counseling and Support Services.

-Meet with a Peer Career Coach during walk-in hours to have a hard copy of your resume reviewed.
+Virtual Express Resume Review hours will be conducted during Spring 2021.
+Meet with a Peer Career Coach during Virtual Express Resume Review hours to have a digital copy of your resume reviewed.
+Learn who our Peer Career Coaches are by clicking here.
 Check out our tip sheets if you need information about how to draft a resume.
-You may also want to consider using the Virtual Resume Builder to prepare your document.

-During a walk-in you may also receive guidance about writing cover letters, preparing for interviews, and obtain a brief tutorial on use of Handshake.
+During a Virtual Express Resume Review, you may also receive guidance about writing cover letters, preparing for interviews, and obtain a brief tutorial on the use of Handshake.

-If you are unable to attend walk-in hours due to scheduling conflicts or other circumstances, you may submit your resume for review electronically.
+If you are unable to participate in Virtual Express Resume Review hours due to scheduling conflicts or other circumstances, you may submit your resume for review electronically (instructions below).
 Please note that electronic resume reviews typically take between 3 and 5 business days; processing time may increase during busy times of the year (e.g. before a career fair or at the beginning of a semester).